koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_42_broad-production-location-strategies-dicken.md

-# Broad production location strategies Dicken
+# Slide 42 of Lecture 4 contains information about Broad production location strategies Dicken

 The image contains a 2x2 grid of diagrams, each representing different models of production and supply chain management.
 The entire grid is divided into four quadrants, two rows and two columns.